MartinoFabbro/citadel/content/Customization of Ships and Outposts (Fittings).md

 Players must balance space for production, defense, and support facilities is crucial to creating an effective and resilient outpost.

 Gary lives in Gallente space--a place with resources that encourage blasters and armor.
 To his south lives Arya, with her armor and laser focused resources.
 To his east is Casper, a guy who has a fleet consistent of shield and missile ships.
 Through warfare, Gary has conquered some of Arya's space, and has a decent supply of resources to make lasers.
 Lasers have an "L" tetris shape.
 Blasters have a "Z" tetris shape.
 When Gary is fighting Arya, he wants to equip his ship with the armor-piercing blasters.
-When Gary is fighting Casper, he wants to use the lasers
+When Gary is fighting Casper, he wants to use the lasers.

+Gary now has to make a choice: does he fit his ship in such a way that he can freely swap the "L"- and "Z"-shaped weapons, or does he make a unique fit for each that fully optimizes the fitting space?
+With the 12 weapon types and six tank types described in [[Tank and Damage Types]], there are 72 different configurations a ship can take on that can be optimal depending on whom Gary is fighting.
+Cookie-cutter fits with so many options is not possible.